TSCB Training Offer 1st April 2018 to 31st March 2019

 this does not apply to the ''Safer Recruitment Training' half day courses, where previous attendance on a full day

 'Safer Recruitment Training' course is required).

 The following half day courses are included in the offer:

 - Forced Marriage, Female Genital Mutilation and Honour Based Crime.

 - Family Common Assessment Framework Training.

 for details of the 'Half Day Courses' on offer.

-This year Tameside Safeguarding Children Board (TSCB) are working with the Local Authority in relation to the development and implementation of an e-learning
+Tameside Safeguarding Children Board (TSCB) are continuing to work with the Local Authority in relation to the implementation of an e-learning

 programme ‘Me Learning’ who are facilitating access to a framework providing a selection of e-learning content across different subject areas to